Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Related Work

-The recent trend of utilizing the Convolutional Neural Networks (CNNs) and the deep neural network has significantly boosted the performance of the SLR systems~\cite{pigou2014sign, wu2014leveraging, molchanov2016online, neverova2014multi}.
-Earlier 2D CNNs were used to learn visual feature representation for SLR which was later extended by introducing the 3D CNNs with the superior capability to learn spatio-temporal feature representation.
-For example, Pigou~\etal~\cite{pigou2014sign} first utilized CNNs for feature extraction and then applied an Artificial neural network (ANN) for sign language classification.
-For gesture recognition, Wu~\etal~\cite{wu2014leveraging} proposed a deep belief network to extract high-level skeletal joint features.
-Molchanov~\etal~\cite{molchanov2016online} employed a recurrent 3D CNN for spatio-temporal feature extraction from video streams on depth, color, and optical flow data to perform simultaneous detection and classification of dynamic hand gestures.
-One of their paper's main contributions was that they exploit auxiliary Connectionist Temporal Classification (CTC) as a cost function during training to accelerate the network's training process.
-Neverova~\etal~\cite{neverova2014multi} proposed a deep learning-based multi-scale and multi-modal framework along with a progressive learning procedure for gesture localization, detection, and recognition.
+The recent trend of employing deep neural networks that use convolutional neural networks (CNNs) for feature extraction has substantially boosted the performance of SLR systems~\cite{pigou2014sign, molchanov2016online, neverova2014multi, huang2018attention,Cheng_IEEETCSVT2016, Li_IEEETCSVT2018, SanchezRiera_IEEETCSVT2018}.
+Initially, two-dimensional (2D) CNNs were used to learn visual feature representation for SLR, which was later extended by introducing 3D CNNs, which are better able to learn spatiotemporal feature representation.
+For example, Molchanov \etal~\cite{molchanov2016online} employed a recurrent 3D CNN for spatiotemporal feature extraction from the depth, color, and optical flow data in video streams to perform simultaneous detection and classification of dynamic hand gestures.
+Neverova \etal~\cite{neverova2014multi} proposed a deep learning-based multi-scale and multimodal framework along with a progressive learning procedure for gesture localization, detection, and recognition.
+Huang \etal~\cite{huang2018attention} proposed an attention-based 3D CNN for SLR that uses spatial and temporal attentions.
+There are researches that used depth sensors~\cite{Cheng_IEEETCSVT2016, Li_IEEETCSVT2018, SanchezRiera_IEEETCSVT2018}.